Leyland Albion Dodge (L.A.D.)

-Fresh out of the paint shop former four wheeler L.A.D. cabbed Leyland Super Comet Reg No 640 GTF Fleet No 47 is reborn as a 4x2 tractor unit..
+Fresh out of the paint shop a colour shot of former four wheeler L.A.D. cabbed Leyland Super Comet Reg No 640 GTF Fleet No 47 after being reborn as a 4x2 tractor unit..

 Pictured above, shortly after the rebuild, it is seen coupled to a four in line trailer loaded with a nice light capacity load of pipes.

 After being in service with Riding's for eleven years both as a four wheeler and as a tractor unit 640 GTF was sold on the 28th June 1969 to Bulcock Brothers of Whalley for £125.

 L.A.D. cabbed Leyland Comet four wheeler Reg No 375 HTB Fleet No 48 had a Leyland O-375 engine in line with a five speed gearbox and Eaton 2 speed axle.

 Registered new in January 1959 it was driven from new by the late Fred Hesmondhalsh another long time serving Riding's driver.

 It is seen here in Glasgow loaded for down south with asbestos pipes from Turners Asbestos factory at Dalmuir.

 Note the special pipe racks Riding's fitted to the bodies to safely transport the pipes.

 Riding's used a Mr David Vetters at that time on a commission basis to back load all their vehicles for the South which he did very successfully for quite a number of years.

 Riding's later opened a Scottish depot at Wishaw from were they worked directly for the British Steel Corporation at Motherwell.